bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 ## Goal

  Familiarize yourself with g:Profiler, GSEA as well as with Enrichment Map Cytoscape app using the Esophageal adenocarcinoma gene expression data (DATASET 1).
- Familiarize yourself with ReactomeFi and GeneMANIA using the mutation data (DATASET 2).
+ Familiarize yourself with ReactomeFi and GeneMANIA using mutation data (DATASET 2).

 ## DATASET 1